soapunny/docs/reference/git/How_to_use_git.md

   1. git log : Show your commit history.
   2. git checkout [파일명]: Rollback the file.
   3. git reset [commit hashcode] : Rollback to the previous commit.
-  4. git rever [commit hashcode] : Cover the latest commit with the last commit.
+  4. git revert [commit hashcode] : Cover the latest commit with the last commit.
   5. rm -r .git : Cancel the git init command and delete the .git folder
   6. git reset : Cancel the git add command
 </code>